logseq/docs/db-version-changes.md

 * Since block timestamps are available, they display in table view where possible.
 * Some old advanced queries will no longer work and need to be rewritten.
 For engineers, see [this file](https://github.com/logseq/logseq/blob/feat/db/deps/db/src/logseq/db/frontend/schema.cljs) and compare `schema` with `schema-for-db-based-graph` to see what has changed.
 * Some old simple queries for tasks will no longer work and must be manually converted e.g. `(priority A)` -> `(priority high)`.

+#### Namespaces
+* There is partial support for namespaces but it's still a TODO to port over popular workflows.
+* Pages can have hierarchy by using the `Parent` property.
+For example, create a page `block`.
+Add a `Parent` property page and create a page called `term` in it.
+There is now a `term > block` hierarchy.
+* A namespace page like `term` above has its children pages listed on its page under the `Children` section.
+* Children pages like `block` above link back to its namespace with the `Parent` property.

 #### Config.edn